 Appendix B includes a summary of the benefit provisions for the SPRBT.
-The benefit provisions reflected in this valuation are those which were in effect on June 30, 2014.
-There were now changes in benefits since the prior valuation.

-There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.
+The only change in the benefit provisions since the preceding valuation was to the COLA calculation methodology described below.
+Also, There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.

-The COLA provided to retired members is contingent on the investment performance and funded status of the System.
-The amount of the COLA is determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%.
-This calculation produces a 2.73% COLA for Calendar Year 2015.
-The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values of \$25,000 for 2014, \$25,168 for 2015, and \$25,855 for 2016.
+The COLA provided to retired members is contingent on the investment performance, the annual change in the CPI-U, and funded status of the System.
+The amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.
+In the prior valuation, it was based solely on the investment return resulting in an increase in the assumed COLA from 2.0% to 2.2%.
+This calculation produces a 0.94% COLA for Calendar Year 2016.
+The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values of \$25,000 for 2014, \$25,168 for 2015, and \$25,855 for 2016, and \$26,098 for 2017.

-Furthermore, the COLA will be suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA may be granted in five-year intervals, based on investment performance, while the COLA is suspended.
+Furthermore, the COLA will be suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended rather than every fifth year.
 The first interim COLA may begin January 1, 2018.
+Also, for current retirees and beneficiaries retired on or before July 1, 2015 the \$25,000 cap will be increased to \$30,000 (indexed) for any COLA payable based on the every fourth year provision.